kevintpeng/Learn-Something-Every-Day/Data-Science/Machine Learning Basics.md

 - in regressions, we have a fixed parameter (weighting) vector
 - non-parametric models allow for extreme fitting of data, with a non-fixed parametric vector
 - the no free lunch theorem states that the average performance of all classification algorithms over all data sets is equal
+- to design a learning algorithm, regularizers are used to specify preference of kinds of functions learned, controlling capacity
+- regularization is any modification to the learning algorithm with the intent of reducing generalization error, not training error

 # Machine Learning Basics
 Machine learning is a form of applied statistics, with a lesser emphasis on confidence and greater on statistical estimates.